Life As a Dietitian or Nutritionist

-In 2016, there was an estimated number of 68,000 jobs for Dietitian or Nutritionist in 2016 (in the United States for Dietitian or Nutritionist.
+There were about 68,000 jobs for Dietitian or Nutritionist in 2016 (in the United States).
 New jobs are being produced at a rate of 14.6% which is above the national average.
 The Bureau of Labor Statistics predicts 9,900 new jobs for Dietitian or Nutritionist by 2026.
-Due to new job openings and attrition, there will be an average of 5,400 job openings in this field each year.
+There will be an estimated 5,400 positions for Dietitian or Nutritionist per year.

 The states with the most job growth for Dietitian or Nutritionist are Colorado, Arizona, and Utah.
 Watch out if you plan on working in Rhode Island, Maine, or Illinois.
 These states have the worst job growth for this type of profession.

 Dietitians and Nutritionists who work in California, Hawaii, or Connecticut, make the highest salaries.

 How much do Dietitians and Nutritionists make in each U.S. state?

 |State||Annual Mean Salary|